kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

 </style>
 {% endprism %}

 Using `@import` is frowned upon but it's how this particular problem gets solved.
-And as Google's Rob Dodson points out in his [excellent Web Components article](http://css-tricks.com/modular-future-web-components/), using Polymer avoids doing this by bringing in the stylesheeys using XHR requests.
+And as Google's Rob Dodson points out in his [excellent Web Components article](http://css-tricks.com/modular-future-web-components/), using Polymer avoids doing this by bringing in the stylesheets using XHR requests.

 But there's another problem: by doing deep clones of template content for each iteration of the loop, the `<style>` tag is getting copied four times when it only needs to be copied once.

 <img src="/img/shadow-root-02.png" class="imgBorderMaxWidth" alt="The shadow host in the shadow root">

 ### Adjust the loop
-This can be fixed by changing the procedure of the loop...deep-copy and append just the `<article>` tags by refering to their "templateArticle" class while in the loop, then append the `<style>` tag immediatly outside the loop.
+This can be fixed by changing the procedure of the loop...deep-copy and append just the `<article>` tags by referring to their "templateArticle" class while in the loop, then append the `<style>` tag immediately outside the loop.
 This requires changing the end of JS code from this...

 {% prism javascript %}